aurora-is-near/aurora-contracts-sdk/docs/NearFromAurora.md

 If the XCC precompile were to eagerly cause NEAR calls to happen then there would be no way to cancel them in the case of a revert.
 This is because NEAR cross-contract calls happen asynchronously.
 While each synchronous contract execution is atomic, the whole asynchronous transaction is not; if an asynchronous call fails it does not revert the effects of the prior calls that made it.
+For more information about NEAR transactions in general, see [their documentation](https://docs.near.org/concepts/basics/transactions/overview).
 Therefore, the asynchronous NEAR call a developer requests the XCC precompile to make does not happen until the EVM transaction is complete.
 This has implications for how to use the result of a NEAR call, as discussed above.
 Namely, the result of a NEAR call must be handled as a callback to the EVM.